tarkant/svg-dom-arrows/README.md

 ## ⏲ Changelog

+- v2.0.1: Fixed issue with typings not being packaged.
 - v2.0.0a: Rewrote from the ground up the full API and implementation.
-- v1.0.0: Forked and improved from [sasza2/arrows](https://github.com/)
+- v1.0.0: Forked and improved from [sasza2/arrows](https://github.com/sasza2/arrows)